How leaders and communicators can win hearts and minds in change management

 Sure, they might nod and smile when you talk about the desired change; they’re not politically naive or stupid.
 But the minute you walk down the corridor, they’ll crack on doing exactly what they’ve always done.
 As the American author Irene Peter wryly noted: “Just because everything is different, doesn’t mean anything has changed.”

-So, your job as leader or communication professional is to paint the picture of success, then let people join the dots for themselves.
+So, your job as leader or communication professional is to paint the picture of success, then let people join the dots for themselves, artfully guided by you.
 That’s the way to win hearts as well as minds.

 Beyond ‘lessons learnt’

 Now you’ve got your people fired up and passionate about delivering the change, perhaps even co-creating ways to deliver it.
 But, the gravitational pull of templates and form-filling at the other end of the project can still tarnish your efforts.
 Enter the ‘lessons learnt’ or ‘post implementation review”.
-Unfortunately, once completed, this is often consigned to the darker recesses of a SharePoint site never to be discussed or seen again.
+Unfortunately, once completed, this is often consigned to the darker recesses of a SharePoint site or MS Teams, never to be discussed or seen again.
 And the result?
-Little actually gets learnt.
+Little actually gets learnt and the next team to deliver similar projects fall at the same hurdles!

 And why wait until the end of the project?
 You can add real momentum to your change effort by celebrating success early and often.

-Now that’s the kind of template I vote you do adopt.
+Now that’s the kind of template we vote you do adopt.
+Find out more about Axiom’s change communication consultancy services!